ansys/pydynamicreporting/doc/source/userguide/index.rst

 ----------------------------------------------------------------

-You can start an Ansys Dynamic Reporting session in one Python interpreter and connect to it in a different interpreter or machine simply by passing the session GUID as the parameter in the :func:`connect<ansys.dynamicreporting.core.Service.connect>` method.
+You can start an Ansys Dynamic Reporting session in one Python interpreter and connect to it in a different interpreter or on a different machine simply by passing the session GUID as the parameter in the :func:`connect<ansys.dynamicreporting.core.Service.connect>` method.

-In the first Python interpreter, run this code:
+In the first Python interpreter, run this code to start an Ansys Dynamic Reporting session:

 .. code:: python